is-a-dev/docs/src/docs/github_pages_verification/index.md

-# Verify Your is-a.dev Domain with GitHub Pages
+# Verify your is-a.dev Domain with GitHub Pages

-## Get Your Verification Data
+## Get your verification string

 1. Open GitHub, press on your profile icon on the top right, and press `Settings`.